sisterai/estate-assistant-system/README.md

    The frontend should be running at [http://localhost:3000](http://localhost:3000).

+> Note: As you develop, before committing, we recommend running the linter and formatter to ensure code quality with `npm run format`.
+This will format your code according to the project's ESLint and Prettier configurations.

 ## Deployment

 - **Backend:** Deploy your backend on your chosen platform (Heroku, Vercel, AWS, etc.) and ensure environment variables are properly set.